Foreign relations of the Marshall Islands

-The Republic of the Marshall Islands has established bilateral diplomatic relations with about 105 states.
+The Republic of the Marshall Islands has established bilateral diplomatic relations with 112 countries.
 Regional cooperation, through membership in various regional and international organizations, is a key element in its foreign policy.

 The Marshall Islands became a member of the United Nations on September 17, 1991.
 The Marshall Islands maintains embassies in the United States, Fiji, South Korea, Japan, and the Republic of China (Taiwan).
 They also maintain a consulate in Honolulu, Hawaii and in Springdale, Arkansas, United States.

-In May 2005, Chen Shui-bian, President of the Republic of China (Taiwan), became the first foreign head of state to make an official visit to the Marshall Islands.

-Countries with diplomatic relations
+Diplomatic relations

-List of countries with diplomatic relations with the Marshall Islands:
+List of countries which the Marshall Islands maintains diplomatic relations with: